Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

 1. Develop a database with the products information.
 2. Develop a product availability feature (available or sold out).
 This will then be updated on the website in real time.
 3. Re-building the entire website with React and Node.js
 4. Implementing a checkout feature, this will allow users to have their items reserved for a selected period of time. and then be able to drive in-store for collection or pay a shipping fee.

+# Deployment

+Deployed with github pages.

+# Get Started